 Description

-Easy peasy vegan stew with white beans and tomato to keep you warm in winter.
+A delicious and easy-to-prepare vegan stew with white beans and tomatoes that will keep you warm in winter.
+A family favorite!

 Ingredients